1. A student gave me an accommodation letter, what should I do?

 5. How far in advance must students with disabilities inform an instructor about needed accommodations?

 DSP advises students to provide instructors with accommodation letters as early in the semester as possible.
-If requesting testing accommodations, at least two weeks before the exam.
+If requesting testing accommodations, at least two weeks prior to the exam.

 6. Are there any general modifications I should consider to make my courses more accessible to all students?